Unit VIII. Healing the Soul

 due to loss of contact with Being.
 Because it is so often experienced

-the body somewhere.
+in the body somewhere.
 Almaas says it is in the lower abdomen.
-A

-this emptiness.
-In doing so, it creates a distorted view of reality
+suffering this emptiness.
+In doing so, it creates a distorted view

-called a fixation or delusion.
-This results in a particular type of
+of reality called a fixation or delusion.
+This results in a particular

-reaction on the part of the soul which becomes twisted and thus affects all
+type of reaction on the part of the soul which becomes twisted and thus affects

 that reflects the original distortion.
 Almaas (2002) goes into this